Süleyman Demirel University

 Süleyman Demirel University (SDU) (Süleyman Demirel Üniversitesi) is a public university located in Isparta, Turkey.
 Established in 1992, the university, with around 70.000 students, is the second largest academic institution in Turkey.
 SDU is known for its programs in agricultural research, medicine, engineering, and business sciences.
 The university (Institution Code: TR ISPARTA01) is approved by the Erasmus programme for participation and funding.
-SDU is a member of European University Association.
+SDU is a member of the European University Association.

+In 2018, the university underwent an administrative restructuring, during which the faculties of Agriculture, Forestry, and Technology, as well as the Eğirdir Faculty of Fisheries, were transferred to Isparta University of Applied Sciences.

+Thirteen academics from Süleyman Demirel University were recognized in the “World’s Most Influential Scientists List” published by Stanford University in collaboration with Elsevier.

 History

 SDU was founded on 11 July 1992 in Isparta.
-The university is named after Suleyman Demirel.
+The university is named after Süleyman Demirel.
 The faculty of Engineering and Architecture is the first faculty in the university which was formerly known as Isparta State Engineering and Architecture Academy founded in 1976.

 Academic structure

 The academic structure of SDU contains fifteen faculties, twelve vocational high schools, two higher schools, and four graduate schools.

 Faculties

 The list of faculties in the university: